sarandis10/Data-Analysis-of-1-million-lines-/README.md

 # Python-Data-Analysis-of-1-million-lines-Pandas

+The .csv file i was working with was 125mb and github wouldent allow me to upload it!

  # 1. Load the data and load chunks at the time!!!
  # 2. Print the data to the console
  # 3. Read The Columns